 - CON: High humidity

-Luanda is a humid city and can leave one feeling sweaty and uncomfortable.
-Sill, the exceptionally hot summers are relatively short, while most of the year the temperatures are pleasant.
+Luanda is a humid city and can leave expats unused to the weather feeling sweaty and uncomfortable.
+Still, the exceptionally hot summers are relatively short, while most of the year the temperatures are pleasant.

 Healthcare in Luanda